splunk/observability-workshop/docs/module4/prep.md

     ubuntu@ip-172-31-41-196:~$
     ```

-Once your instance presents you with the App Dev logo, you have completed the preparation for your EC2 instance and can go directly to  the next lab [Deploying the Smart Agent in Kubernetes (K3s)](../../module4/k3s).
+Once your instance presents you with the App Dev logo, you have completed the preparation for your EC2 instance and can go directly to  the next lab [Deploying the Smart Agent in K3s](../../module4/k3s).